-The Parent Company holds ownership interest in the following entities as of July 31:
+The Parent Company holds ownership interest in the following entities as of Jan 31:

+tive % nership

-Subsidiaries and Associates Notes Nature of Business nership 2012
+Subsidiaries and Associates Notes Nature of Business 2013 2012

-Subsidiaries:

-Philippine Gaming Management
+Subsidiaries: Philippine Gaming Management

 Corporation (PGMC) (a) Leasing 100.00% 100.00%

-Perdana Hotel Philippines
+Perdana Hotel Philippines 0

 Inc. (PHPI) (b) Service 100.00% 100.00%

+HR Owen (HRO) (c) Automotive 71.20% -

+Associates:

-Associates: Perdana Land Philippines
+Perdana Land Philippines

-Inc. (PLPI) (c) Land Owner 40.00% 40.00%
+Inc. (PLPI) (d) Land Owner 40.00% 40.00%

-Berjaya Pizza Philippines ( )
+Berjaya Pizza Philippines

-Inc. (BPPI) (d) Food and Beverages 30.00% 30.00%
+Inc. (BPPI) (e) Food and Beverages 30.00% 30.00%

 Berjaya Auto Philippines,

-Inc. (BAPI) (e) Distributor 30.00%
+Inc. (BAPI) (1) Distributor 30.00% -

-Cosway Philippines, . ,
+Cosway Philippines,

-Inc. (CPI) (f) Wholesaler 40.00% -
+Inc. (CPI) (g) Wholesaler 40.00% -

 - (a) PGMC is involved principally in the business of leasing on-line lottery equipment and providing software support.
 PGMC was organized in April 1993 and started commercial operations in February 1995. - (b) PHPI was incorporated in the Philippines on December 11, 2009 primarily to manage and/or operate hotels or other buildings, and to sell, lease or otherwise dispose of the same; to own, lease, and operate one or more hotels, and all adjuncts and accessories thereto.
 PHPI started its commercial operations on May 1, 2010. - (c) PLPI was incorporated in the Philippines primarily to acquire, hold, develop and dispose of, by purchase or sale, exchange, mortgage, lease or in any other manner, real estate or any interest therein, either together with or exclusive of their appurtenances.
 PLPI started its commercial operations on May 1, 2010. - (d) BPPI was organized as part of BPI's strategy to acquire an interest in a chain of restaurants.
 BPPI was incorporated on July 12, 2010 and started commercial operations on December 10, 2010. - (e) BAPI was incorporated in the Philippines primarily to engage in purchasing, acquiring, owning, leasing, selling, transferring, encumbering, and generally dealing in all types of new automobiles, trucks, and other motor vehicles and dealing in all types of supplies used by all types of motor vehicles.
 BAPI was incorporated in August 10, 2012 and started commercial operation in January 1, 2013. - (f) CPI was incorporated in the Philippines in September 28, 2012 primarily to engage in, operate, conduct and maintain the business of manufacturing, importing, exporting or buying, selling or otherwise dealing in such goods as cosmetics, perfumery, toilet preparation and requisites, disinfectants, detergents, cleaning agents, merchandise commodities, and other articles of consumption, supplies used or employed in or related to the manufacturing of such finished products.
-As of July 31, 2013, CPI has not yet started its commercial operations.
+As of October 31, 2013, CPI has not yet started its commercial operations. - (g) HR Owen oprates as a franchised motor dealer in the United Kingdom.
+It sells new and used motor vehicles of various brands.
+It also engages in the aftersales operations, including servicing vehicles; sale of parts and accessories: and body shop repair services.
+As of October 2013, BPI has 17.83 million shares or 71.20% of HR Owen's issued and outstanding capital.